-The Student Relocation Plan (SRP) is essential for managing the temporary relocation of a school population during building retrofitting, ensuring compliance with World Bank standards.
-The SRP's primary goal is to minimize the social and educational impacts of displacement by maintaining or enhancing pre-project conditions.
+The Student Relocation Plan (SRP) is essential for managing the temporary relocation of a school population during building retrofitting, ensuring that the process adheres to careful planning and implementation in accordance to World Bank standards.
+This plan aims to mitigate the social impacts of displacement by ensuring that pre-project conditions are either maintained or improved.

-The SRP adopts a comprehensive approach starting with the collection of baseline data to understand the demographics and existing conditions of the affected population.
+The SRP involves a comprehensive approach starting with the collection of baseline data to understand the demographics and existing conditions of the affected population.
 It outlines a relocation strategy, identifying alternative facilities and logistical arrangements to accommodate displaced students and staff.

-The plan details an implementation schedule, assigns responsibilities, communication strategy to keep all stakeholders informed, monitoring and evaluation mechanisms to assess the effectiveness of the relocation and address any issues promptly, and risk management strategies to address potential challenges.
+The plan details an implementation schedule, assigns responsibilities, and includes a communication strategy to keep all stakeholders informed.
+Monitoring and evaluation mechanisms are established to assess the effectiveness of the relocation and address any issues promptly.
+Risk management strategies are also incorporated to address potential challenges.